bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 - For more differences between Go and dynamically typed languages like Python, read our [Go vs Python guide](/golang/golang-vs-python/)

-Go’s static typing ensures conversions and compatibility while avoiding the run-type errors and difficulty debugging that can occur with dynamically typed languages.
+Go's static typing ensures conversions and compatibility while avoiding the run-type errors and difficulty debugging that can occur with dynamically typed languages.

 ![dynamic vs statically typed languages golang](/img/800/Static-vs-dynamic-languages-min.png)